Carl Panzram: Escalating violence

 Panzram was disciplined several times while at Salem, including sixty-one days in solitary confinement, before escaping on September 18, 1917.
 A reward of $50.00 was offered for his recapture.
 After two shootouts, in which he attempted to shoot Chief Deputy Sheriff Joseph Frum, Panzram was recaptured and returned to the prison.
-On May 12, 1918, he escaped again by sawing through the bars of his cell, and catching a freight train heading east.
-He began going by the name "John O'Leary" and shaved off his mustache to change his appearance.
+On May 12, 1918, he escaped again by sawing through the bars of his cell, and caught a freight train heading east.

+Panzram began going by the name "John O'Leary" and shaved off his mustache to change his appearance.
 Panzram would never return to the Pacific Northwest.
-Now twenty-seven years old and with a bounty on his head in many countries, he first attempted to enlist in the United States Army at Meyersdale, Pennsylvania, but deserted after a few days, finding odd jobs in Sparrows Point, Maryland.
+Now twenty-seven years old and with a bounty on his head in many countries, he first attempted to enlist in the United States Army at Meyersdale, Pennsylvania.
+He deserted after a few days, finding odd jobs in Sparrows Point, Maryland.
 A few days later he continued his journey towards Baltimore, where he met a young boy who helped him rob a hotel in Frederick, Maryland, allegedly ending up in New York City.

-There he joined various labor unions that helped him obtain a seaman's identification card, sailing on the steamship James S. Whitney to Panama.
-He then tried to steal a small boat with the help of a drunken sailor; they killed everyone on board and the sailor was arrested.
+In New York, he joined labor unions that helped him obtain a seaman's identification card, sailing on the steamship James S. Whitney to Panama.
+Panzram then tried to steal a small boat with the help of a drunken sailor.
+They killed everyone on board and the sailor was arrested.
 Still free, Panzram travelled to Peru to work in a copper mine.
-Then, he boarded the steamer Homa, which sailed to Port Arthur, Texas, and from there to Glasgow, Scotland.
+He boarded the steamer Homa, which sailed to Port Arthur, Texas, and from there to Glasgow, Scotland.

 Upon docking, Panzram attempted to rob the ship, but was captured and briefly imprisoned in HMP Barlinnie.
-After his release, he continued on to Southampton and London, crossing the English Channel to France, visiting Le Havre and Paris.
+After his release, he continued to Southampton and London, crossing the English Channel to France, visiting Le Havre and Paris.
 When his money ran out, he joined the crew of a ship sailing to Hamburg, Germany, and stayed in several other ports before returning to the United States.

 Murder spree

 In 1920, Panzram committed a robbery in Newport, Rhode Island.
-After a successful robbery of a jewelry store in Bridgeport, Connecticut, he left with about $1,500 in his pockets and returned to Hamburg; destitute of all his fortune two weeks later, he returned to the United States penniless on the same ship he had arrived on.
+After a successful robbery of a jewelry store in Bridgeport, Connecticut, he left with about $1,500 in his pockets and returned to Hamburg, Germany.
+Destitute of all his fortune two weeks later, he returned to the United States, penniless on the same ship he had arrived on.
 A few days later he sailed to New Haven, Connecticut on the Manchuria.
 On September 16, 1920, he burglarized the William H. Taft Mansion in New Haven, a residence of the former U.S. President.
 Panzram specifically targeted the mansion out of an animus he had been holding against Taft since his incarceration at Fort Leavenworth.
 He stole a large amount of jewelry and bonds, (Note: Panzram claimed the jewelry and bonds were worth $40,000.
-Taft reported that his wife's jewelry was worth only a few thousand dollars.) as well as Taft's Colt M1911 .45 caliber handgun.
+Taft reported that his wife's jewelry was worth only a few thousand dollars.) as well as an inscribed watch for Taft's Philippine service and Taft's Colt M1911 .45 caliber handgun.